Electricians make sure that electrical systems are managed safely while meeting the highest quality standards.

 In a world where everyone relies on electricity, having the right electrical systems for personal comfort is essential.

-Electricity is an industry that won’t die soon.
+So this is an industry that won’t die soon—electricians will always have work to do.

 However, more people are learning how to replace bulbs themselves or install AC systems.

-DIY operations are very popular now, however, electricians provide the main solutions for more complex issues.
+DIY operations are very popular now, but electricians provide the main solutions for more complex issues.

 Electricians should also educate the public to avoid DIY solutions as they can bring high risk to an inexperienced person.